Probate Q&A Series

 Conclusion

-At a North Carolina probate court hearing to set aside a deed transfer of a deceased person’s home, the court typically focuses on authority (especially if an agent signed under a power of attorney), proper execution and acknowledgment of the deed, and whether there is proof of fraud or undue influence that justifies undoing the transfer.
-A practical next step is to file a clear written request in the estate matter with the Clerk of Superior Court, attaching the deed and the recorded power of attorney information, and raise the issue as early as possible so the estate can determine what property is available for claims and administration.
+At a North Carolina probate court hearing involving a disputed deed transfer of a deceased person’s home, the court typically focuses on authority (especially if an agent signed under a power of attorney), proper execution and acknowledgment of the deed, and whether there is proof of fraud or undue influence.
+A practical next step is to raise the issue promptly in the estate matter and, if the relief sought is to invalidate the deed or adjudicate title, pursue the appropriate civil action in Superior Court with the deed and the recorded power of attorney information.

 Talk to a Probate Attorney